 Because they are opportunistic, SamSam works a bit differently than other ransomware groups and are known to be as ‘nice’ as they can be for what they are.
 If deadlines and payments are met, SamSam will courteously decrypt the files and move on.
 Their M.O. has allowed them to extort $850,000 since December 2017.

 WannaCry infects Windows-based servers and workstations, encrypts their files, and makes them inaccessible until payment is received.
-This ransomware consists of multiple components and starts off with an element known as a dropper.
+This ransomware trend consists of multiple components and starts off with an element known as a dropper.
 In their technical analysis article of WannaCry, LogRhythm explains that the dropper contains an encryptor, this encryptor contains a decryption application, which contains a password-protected copy of the Tor browser, and files with encryption keys.
 WannaCry made headlines in 2017 with several high-profile attacks, InfoSecurity Group reported that in 2017 they were able to make over $100,000 in profits in a small window of time.

 Remember, these are only two of the many ransomware attack vectors and a small representation of the overall harm that has befallen hundreds of thousands of victims and the potential harm yet to come.

+The most famous ransomware incident of 2018 was the City of Atlanta.
 The price of the ransom was set at $51,000 (or $6,800 per computer).
 After news broke of the initial attack, NPR reported that a media source tweeted out the unredacted ransom note.
 This prompted the attacker to take down the payment portal.

 According to Data Breach Today, the attacker gained access to their system through an unknown attack vector, allowing them to eventually gain admin credentials and then was able to spread the malware onto a server.
 In the Data Breach Today article, information security researcher Kevin Beaumont notes the city left RDP port 3389 as well as server messaging block port 445 open to the Internet.
 Robert Graham, the head of Errata Security, believes the following:

 They’ll misinterpret what happens here.
 They frequently get individual desktops infected with ransomware, so they falsely believe they are on top of the situation.
 What happened in Atlanta is a wholly different attack, where ransomware spread to the servers,” Graham says via Twitter.
 Asking how the ransomware got into the network is the wrong question, Graham adds. ” The question they should be asking is, once inside, how it spread.
 It spread because it got ‘admin’ credentials,” he says.
 “The SamSam ransomware is notorious for this.
 It aggressively looks for admin credentials on any system it effects and uses them to spread to other systems on the local network.”
 (Data Breach Today, March 2018)

 Could this be worse?
 You’d hope not, but it can be.
-Graham said it best via Twitter: “Atlanta’s flaw is failing to do the very basics.
+Graham said it best via Twitter: “Atlanta’s flaw is failing to do the very basics.”

 If it seems like there is a new ransomware attack every day, it is because there is.
 KnowBe4 recommends the following steps:

 Our sole focus is secure third-party remote access.
-For highly regulated enterprise organizations, SecureLink Enterprise has pioneered a secure remote access platform.
-SecureLink for enterprise allows an organization to identify, control, and audit third-party vendors.
-For vendors, SecureLink is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.
+For highly regulated enterprise organizations, SecureLink Enterprise Access has pioneered a secure remote access platform.
+SecureLink allows an organization to identify, control, and audit third-party vendors.
+For vendors, SecureLink Customer Connect is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.